markreha/cloudworkshop/sdk/docs/devops/README.md

 	 - Application Performance Management (APM):
 		 - To monitor your application performance you can use a product, such as New Relic or AppDynamics.
 Both of these products are available as "free" add-ons in the Heroku Cloud.
 Other options include using Stackdriver on Google Cloud or enabling Monitoring Alert rules in Azure Cloud.
 	 - Application Availability:
 		 - To be notified that your application is not running you can use a free service such as Uptime Robot (at https://uptimerobot.com).
 This service will monitor a URL of your application and notify via email is your application is not running.
 For the IoT Reporting Application you can simply test access by using the Root URL.
-For the IoT Services Application you can simply test access by using the Test URL (at /rest/weather/test).
+For the IoT Services Application you can simply test access by using the Test URL (at /rest/weather/test) or the root URL of application. he DevOps Reference Architecture demonstrates the use of Uptime Robot as a free Application Availability Tool.
+See the [DevOps Setup Notes](DevOps%20Setup%20Notes.txt) for details on how to integrate this into your application.
  - Alerts:
 	 - In an ideal DevOps design your log files would be pushed to a platform like Splunk or Loggly (at https://www.loggly.com) where rules and alerts could be setup.
+The DevOps Reference Architecture demonstrates the use of Loggly and has setup 2 alerts.
+See the [DevOps Setup Notes](DevOps%20Setup%20Notes.txt) for details on how to integrate this into your application.
 	 - In an ideal DevOps design your APM (Application Performance Monitor) tool and your Availability Monitoring tool would generate alerts if there were issues with your application.

 **Continuous Integration/Continuous Deployment:**